connectivecpp/chops-net-ip/README.md

   - an endpoint has been created or destroyed (UDP).
   - an error has occurred.
 - implements the "plumbing" for asynchronous processing on multiple simultaneous connections.
-- abstracts some of the differences between protocols (TCP, UDP, UDP multicast), allowing easier application transitioning between protocol types.
+- abstracts many differences between network protocols (TCP, UDP, UDP multicast), allowing easier application transitioning between protocol types.
 - allows the application to control threading (no threads are created or managed inside the library).
 - is agnostic with respect to data marshalling or serialization or "wire protocols" (application code provides any and all data marshalling and endian logic).
 - does not impose any structure on network message content.

 Chops Net is designed to make it easy and efficient for an application to create hundreds or thousands of network connections and handle them simultaneously.
-In particular, there are no mutexes or threads or thread pools within Chops Net, and it works well with only one application thread invoking the event loop (an executor, in current C++ terminology).
+In particular, there are no threads or thread pools within Chops Net, and it works well with only one application thread invoking the event loop (an executor, in current C++ terminology).

 ### General Usage and Design Model